Trist-an3/school-projects/Data_Structures_CSE101/4_Sparse_Matrix_Calculator/README.md

 * Winter 2024 CSE101

 ## Purpose:
-    Purpose is to make a sparse matrix
+    Purpose is to make a sparse matrix and performing operations such as matrix addition, multiplication, and transposition while optimizing memory usage and computation time

 ## Files included
     Exectuable Files: